-So, not to beat about the bush, the last ten days have been brutal on world stock markets.
+So, not to beat about the bush, the last few months have been brutal on world stock markets.

 We also have far greater access to world news at just the click of a button, and a never ending supply of news alerts on our phones - not always a good thing as news stories are designed to attract readers, making it all too easy to focus on sensationalist headlines and get gloomy, disheartened or uncomfortable about the reported danger to life, society or wealth of these threats, the latest being the coronavirus.